bsccf/Uni-notes/Mathematics for Engineering and the Environment/9U Integration 2/arclength and surface area using integration.md

 >> $a,b=$ limits
 >> $y=f(x)$

-I only used the word [[it|arc]] 3 times, well rip...
+I only used the word [[and yes they do all suck|arc]] 3 times, well rip...
 I have way more than 3 memes but looks like I'll have to put them somewhere else.